maty21/extraRedis/README.md

 ```

-### creating producer consumers sample so only one consumer get a job at a time
+### creating producer consumers so only one consumer get a job at a time

 ```javascript